jalexiscv/js-iTable/readme.md

 ?>
 ```

-### Omnigrid + Bootstrap

-Maybe you want to use omnigrid with bootstrap.

 It is quasi compliant.
 I personally use these complementary CSS rules to make it full compliant :

 ``` css